mougiakouel/QGIS-Training-Manual/introduction/preparation.rst

    available, and the instructions will work on any OS.
 You will need QGIS 1.8 (the latest version at time of writing) to use this course.

 Let's get started right away!
-To begin, you will prepare the basis of the map that will be the basis for examples and further exercises for this course.

 .. _backlink-interface-preparation-1: